vatpac-technology/sops/docs/controller-skills/airwork.md

 Not all flights online consist of an aircraft flying between airports. **Airwork** refers to any aerial operation that doesn't involve simply going from A to B. Providing control services to aircraft performing airwork requires specific skills and procedures, but offers a unique and rewarding experience for both pilots and controllers.

 !!! warning
 	Certain types of airwork, including search and rescue, firefighting, and other emergency operations are restricted under the [VATSIM Code of Conduct](https://vatsim.net/docs/policy/code-of-conduct){target=new}.
-See [Military and Special Operations](#military) for more information.
+See [Military and Special Operations](../miitary) for more information.

-## Area of Operations
+## Area of Operation
 Airwork must be conducted within a defined **area of operation**.
 This is genenerally nominated by the pilot when first passing airwork details, but can be adjusted or alternately defined by the controller when necessary.
 An area of operation should be defined with both **lateral** and **vertical** limits.

 !!! example